 *SPOILERS AHEAD, darlings*

-So far this season, Ichabod and Abbie have escaped purgatory, Katrina has been held hostage by the Horseman and (sort of) given birth to Moloch, Irving has been then killed by Moloch, Henry killed Moloch to save Katrina, Jenny has a might-be-evil quasi-boyfriend named Hawley.
-Oh, and Irving is back from the dead and working for Henry.
+So far this season, Ichabod and Abbie have escaped purgatory, Katrina has been held hostage by the Horseman and (sort of) given birth to Moloch, Irving has been locked up in the psych ward and unwittingly sold his soul to Henry, and Jenny has a might-be-evil quasi-boyfriend named Hawley.
+Last week, the Trumpet sounded and Moloch rose to power.

 Until then, Sleepyheads.

 Wanna chat Sleepy Hollow, swoon over Tom Mison, or ship Ichabbie?
 Follow me on Twitter @dearcollectress